Ashishat404/Cisco-2025/README.md

 so we will see it there.
 ## Overview
 This project provides a solution for automatic network topology generation from router configuration files and manual topology creation in Cisco Packet Tracer.
 It demonstrates how to parse configuration files, build a network graph using Python and NetworkX, and visualize or simulate network behavior.
 The Packet Tracer file visually represents the same topology for practical validation and demonstration.
+## Features
+- Parses router configuration files to extract device and connection information
+- Builds a hierarchical network topology graph using NetworkX
+- Prints nodes and edges to verify the generated topology -